DaemonEngine/crunch/README.md

 Since [February 11th 2023](faf5127b8c69dfd1ae554f4f3bf8168048b48d9f), this branch sets the CRN `m_userdata0` field to `1` to make CRN files loadable by the Unity engine which now prevents to load files with this value set to `0`.

 Files with this value set to `1` are expected to use the new format.
 Files with this value set to `0` may or may not use the new format.
 When Unity updated the tool and modified the format in an incompatible way, no bit was modified to detect if a CRN file was using the old or the new format.
-Unity has not updated that field in their public repository of Crunch so there may be files using new format with this value set to `0` in the wild.
+Unity has not updated that field in their public repository of Crunch so there may be files in the wild using new format with this value set to `0`.

+## Improved image compatibility

+The `stb_image` library was updated from version 1.18 to version 2.30, increasing the amount of image format variants that can be converted, like 1-bit PNG formats.

 ## Added features and command line options